Louse

-Lice are obligate parasites, living externally on warm-blooded hosts, which include every species of bird and mammal, except for monotremes, pangolins, and bats.
+Lice are obligate parasites, living externally on warm-blooded hosts, which include most species of bird and mammal, notably excluding monotremes, pangolins, bats, sirenians, tapirs, rhinoceroses, and members of the clade and suborder Whippomorpha (Cetaceans and Hippopotamids).
 Chewing lice live among the hairs or feathers of their host and feed on skin and debris, whereas sucking lice pierce the host's skin and feed on blood and other secretions.
 They usually spend their whole life on a single host, cementing their eggs, called nits, to hairs or feathers.
 The eggs hatch into nymphs, which moult three times before becoming fully grown, a process that takes about four weeks.

 Humans host two species of louse—the head louse and the body louse are subspecies of Pediculus humanus; and the pubic louse, Pthirus pubis.
 Lice are vectors of diseases such as typhus.
 Lice were ubiquitous in human society until at least the Middle Ages.
 They appear in folktales, songs such as The Kilkenny Louse House, and novels such as James Joyce's Finnegans Wake.

 The body louse has the smallest genome of any known insect; it has been used as a model organism and has been the subject of much research.
 They commonly feature in the psychiatric disorder delusional parasitosis.
 A louse was one of the early subjects of microscopy, appearing in Robert Hooke's 1667 book, Micrographia.

 The oldest known fossil lice are from the Cretaceous.